 Configuring Lighttpd for CakePHP

-I tried a few days ago to install a CakePHP project of mine on a lighttpd web-server.
+I tried a few days ago to install a CakePHP project of mine on a lighttpd web server.
 As expected, its clean URLs didn’t work, so I set out to find a solution.

 One possible solution is the one outlined in the CakePHP manual.
-The solution uses the mod_magnet module (which basically runs a Lua script to do the rewriting), and I found it an overkill.
+The solution uses the mod_magnet module (which basically runs a Lua script to do the rewriting), and I found it to be overkill.
 I was looking for a simple solution based only on mod_rewrite, something like the solution for WordPress.

 Continue reading Configuring Lighttpd for CakePHP

-Trailing Whitespace Causes a Session to be Destroyed in CakePHP
+Trailing Whitespace Causes a Session to Be Destroyed in CakePHP

 $this->Session->valid()